microsoft/vscode-azurecontainerapps/src/commands/EXECUTE_PRIORITY.md

 ## II.
 Delete Steps

+TBD...
-When deleting, resources typically the priority ranges will change as the dependencies are inverted when compared to the create steps.
+Note: When deleting resources, typically the priority ranges will change as the dependencies are inverted when compared to the create steps.